 Where can I study or just hang out between classes?

 Commuter students at Lycoming College use Pennington Lounge, in the Academic Center, as a place to study and socialize with other students.
-Study space is also available in Burchfield Lounge, Wertz Student Center, Lynn Science Center, and the Snowden Library.
+Study space is also available in Burchfield Lounge, Wertz Student Center, Lynn Science Center, Krapf Gateway Center and the Snowden Library.

 Where can I eat on campus?

-Café 1812, located in Pennington Lounge in the Academic Center, features organic and fairly traded coffees roasted by Golden Valley Farms of West Chester, PA.
-Café 1812 is much more than coffee.
-Freshly remodeled, it now offers smoothies, milkshakes, sandwiches and salads made to order.
-The hours of operation are Monday thru Friday 7:00 AM to 5:00 PM.
+Café 1812, located in Pennington Lounge in the Academic Center, offers create-your-own food options, deluxe coffee and smoothie programs, and a variety of grab and go options.
+The hours of operation are Monday thru Friday 7:00 AM to 3:00 PM.
 Students can use dining plan flex dollars or cash equivalency, cash, MasterCard and Visa.

 Jack's Corner provides a location for students, faculty, staff, and guests to relax and have some fun.
-The facility is equipped with games, a stereo system, high definition TV, on-campus telephone, and computer email/web access as well as the snack bar.
-Open seven days a week from 7:30 p.m. to 12:30 a.m., Jack's offers a variety of snack items including smoothies and ice cream delights, a full service grill, Fresh Mexican, pizza and "on the go" premade salads and sandwiches, convenience items and beverages.
+The facility is equipped with games, a stereo system, high definition TV, and computer email/web access as well as the snack bar.
+Open seven days a week from 7:30 p.m. to 12:30 a.m., Jack's offers a variety of grill, flatbread, pasta, international, and smoothie/milkshake options.
 Students can use their dining plan flex dollars, cash, MasterCard or Visa to purchase items from Jack's.

 Where can I go if I need to use a computer?